 - Replace furnace filters a minimum of every three months, especially if you have pets.
 A dirty or clogged filter will demand more energy and slow down the heating process.
 Make sure your furnace and hot water heater are properly ventilated.

 - Allow heat to circulate.
 Once you have your furnace operating at peak performance, go through your home to be sure that heat is circulating properly.
 Prevent furniture, draperies and rugs from obstructing registers and heat vents.
 Keep radiators and registers dust-free.

 - Install an ENERGY STAR* programmable thermostat.
 This type of thermostat will automatically change settings at certain times of day.

 - Install an ENERGY STAR* high-efficiency furnace or boiler.
-Newly installed natural gas furnaces with an Annual Fuel Utilization Efficiency (AFUE) of 92 percent or greater or a boiler with an AFUE rating of 85 percent or higher are eligible for a $250 rebate from New Jersey’s Clean Energy Program and a NJNG Enhanced rebate of $500.
+Newly installed natural gas furnaces with an Annual Fuel Utilization Efficiency (AFUE) of 95 percent or greater or a boiler with an AFUE rating of 85 percent or higher are eligible for a rebate up to $500 from New Jersey’s Clean Energy Program and an NJNG Enhanced Rebate of $500.
 Contact NJNG’s The SAVEGREEN Project® at 877-455-NJNG (6564) for more information and program specifics.

 - Insulate hot water pipes.
 Insulating hot water pipes from the water heater to the source is another way to conserve.